n1netails/n1netails/readme.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](LICENSE)

 # Alert Monitoring and Management
-N1ne Tails is an open-source project that provides practical alerts and monitoring for applications.
+N1netails is an open-source project that provides practical alerts and monitoring for applications.
 If you're tired of relying on complex SIEM tools to identify issues — or if your application lacks any alerting at all — N1ne Tails offers a straightforward way to gain clarity on problems affecting your applications.